haxordx/challenges/README.md

 - 20 points for completion
 - Max 20 points awarded per challenge

-# Moderation
+## Review

-Haxor moderators get pinged on new submissions to the repositories and will reply to confirm your points.
-You can check the status of your submissions in this Airtable.
+Haxor moderators get pinged on new submissions to the repositories and will comment on the issue or pull request to confirm your points.

-# How It Works

-# Earning Prizes
+# Leaderboard

-Everyone is welcome to participate in Haxor Challenges at any level.
+The leaderboard contains a centralized record of GitHub users who have contributed to Haxor.
+You'll appear on the leaderboard after your first contribution and you can see who's contributed the most over time!

+New challenges will continue to be added, so keep an eye on your rank!

+## Turning Points into Prizes

+Once you've earned enough points for a prize, you can cash out by simply emailing the Haxor staff with the prize you want, size (if appropriate), and your address.

+Points will be deducted from your total (you can see this on in our leaderboard) and you'll get shipping notifications in your inbox.

 # Getting Started